Conference Overview

 (314) 429-1100

-The Fraternity provides one-half of a double room for each chapter delegate from Thursday through Sunday.
-There will be no charge for the standard lodging arrangement of two people in a room.
-You can select the lodging upgrade option during registration if you wish to have a single room.
+The Fraternity provides one-half of a double room for each chapter delegate beginning on Thursday through Sunday.
 All requests for an upgrade must be submitted by December 10 by contacting Renée Crist Lefter if not selected during registration.
-The lodging upgrade fee will be billed to the chapter’s GHQ account in January 2024.
+The lodging upgrade fees will be billed to the chapter’s account in January 2024.

-1. Standard lodging with double beds (2 people) – No added cost
+• Lodging upgrade with double beds (2 people in room) – No cost

 If your travel plans require you to arrive one day early or stay one extra night, you will be responsible for the additional costs of the room.
 There is no need for you to make hotel reservations unless you plan on arriving a day early or stay an extra day.